KT52/aimlessblog_hugo/content/post/nowflasknextjs.md

 ```
 Now CLI 18.0.0
 ?
 Set up and deploy “D:\usr\app_nextjs\frontend2”?
 [Y/n] y
 ?
-Which scope do you want to deploy to? squigly77
+Which scope do you want to deploy to? aimlessblog
 ?
 Link to existing project? [y/N] n
 ?
 What’s your project’s name? frontend2
 ?
 In which directory is your code located? ./